-There are a lot of advantages to going public, but there are disadvantages as well.
+What is a public company?
+Essentially, it’s one that you no longer privately own, which can lead to some notable disadvantages.
 It isn’t an easy process – the Securities and Exchange Commission (SEC) requires compliance with numerous financial reporting laws as outlined in the Securities Exchange Act of 1934.
 The cost can be high, and fees seem to increase every year.
 You’ll need to ensure you’re going to get a good price for your shares in order to make up the cost.
 Another drawback of SEC disclosures is that they can give away your weaknesses to the competition.

 The other con of IPO is a loss of independence.
 When your shares are publicly traded, your company will be more beholden to the market and less able to go in new and innovative directions.
 Your initial funders may have been venture capitalists, but now they’ve reaped the benefits of IPO to investors, and you’ll have new stakeholders.
 It can be difficult to focus on your company’s long-term growth when investors want to see results today – and when they have a say in management decisions.
 The pressure for profits can lead to some risky business decisions, so close oversight is necessary.